prakashrajarun/Exp-1-Integrate-and-program-sensors-using-an-embedded-system-in-an-electric-vehicle-simulation/README.md

 ## RESULT
-•	The battery temperature and vehicle acceleration were successfully simulated.
+*The battery temperature and vehicle dynamics were effectively modeled.
-•	The system monitored and displayed sensor data in MATLAB.
+*Sensor readings were acquired, processed, and visualized using MATLAB.
-•	The output provides insights into EV motion and battery performance.
+*The results deliver valuable understanding of electric vehicle motion behavior and battery performance trends.

 ## CONCLUSION
-This experiment demonstrated how temperature and motion sensors can be integrated into an embedded system for an electric vehicle simulation.
-This system can be extended to real sensors for live monitoring and safety applications.
+The experiment successfully demonstrated real-time sensor integration and monitoring for analyzing EV motion and battery performance.